WasiqB/wasiqb.github.io/_appium/24-sample-action.md

 title: "Action Class"
 ---

+## Sample code for Action Class

-In order to avoid writing same action flow of any activity multiple times in our Tests, we can write the Action flow in a separate Action Class as shown below:
+For avoiding duplication of code and writing the same action flow multiple times, Action flow can be written in a separate Action Class as shown below:

 ```java
 import com.github.wasiqb.coteafs.appium.android.AndroidActivityActions;